Skip to content

 How it works

-If you have an nib patient who you consider is clinically suited to the program, you can submit a referral form through Dialysis Australia, who will then determine if they are eligible by checking your patient’s level of cover with nib, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.
+Submit a referral form through the dialysis service provider, who will then determine if they are eligible by checking your patient’s level of cover with nib, checking to see if the service is available in their area, and that their home is suitable for delivery of treatment at home.

 Frequently asked questions

-We’ve partnered with Vitalis and Pop-Up Health to give eligible members, where clinically appropriate, the option to receive IV treatments at home.
+We’ve partnered with healthcare providers to give eligible members, where clinically appropriate, the option to receive IV antibiotic treatments at home.
+You can search providers through our Find a Provider, opens in a new tab tool.

 This service helps to: